neka-nat/gazebo_domain_randomization/README.md

 ## Settings
 To use the randamizers, you need to make the following two settings.

-1. For the world to be randomized, set the world plugin.
+1. For physics parameters randomization, set *physics_plugin* (WorldPlugin) in the world file.

 ```xml
 <sdf version="1.6">